-\subsection{Materials and Methods}
+\section{Materials and Methods}

-\subsubsection{QA methods.}
+\subsection{QA methods}

-The QA system used in this study was a D-Wave 2000Q system that uses radio-frequency superconducting quantum interference device (rf-SQUID) flux qubits to realize controllable spin-1/2 particles in a transverse-field Ising model \cite{Harris2010a,Bunyk2014,Johnson2011}.
+The QA system used in this study was a D-Wave 2000Q system that uses radio-frequency superconducting quantum interference device (rf-SQUID) flux qubits to realize controllable spin-1/2 particles in a transverse-field Ising model.
+The qubits are described in \cite{Harris2010a,Johnson2011}; the architecture is described in \cite{Bunyk2014}.
+These qubits realize two $\sigma^z$-basis states $\mid\uparrow\rangle$ and $\mid\downarrow\rangle$ as a current circulating around the superconducting qubit body in one direction or the other (see schematic Fig.~1 in \cite{Johnson2011}).
+The ability of these qubits to accurately realize a transverse-field Ising model is confirmed below, in ``Estimation of effective Ising Hamiltonian''.
 In this particular system, 2041 of the 2048 fabricated qubits and 5974 of 6016 couplers were operational.
 The qubit connectivity lattice is a ``Chimera'' graph consisting of a $16\times 16$ grid of eight-qubit unit cells~\cite{Bunyk2014}.